andrewacashner/hearingfaithms/chapters/chapter-2.md

 nostris."]

-Finally---contrary to Protestant teaching as Catholics understood it---since "in this we know that we know him, if he keep his commandments" (I John 2:3), teachers should model faithful living, "not in leisure" but "in applying diligent effort to justice, piety, faith, charity, mercy," having been redeemed "to do good works" (1 Tim.
+Finally---contrary to Protestant teaching as Catholics understood it---since "in this we know that we know him, if he keep his commandments" (1 John 2:3), teachers should model faithful living, "not in leisure" but "in applying diligent effort to justice, piety, faith, charity, mercy," having been redeemed "to do good works" (1 Tim.
 2:12); so that "whether one sets out to believe or